-There is always a WORSE task than the one you don’t want to do.
-Think of it as a Food Pyramid for To Do lists."
+There is always a WORSE task than the one you don't want to do.
+Think of it as a Food Pyramid for To Do lists.
+Or for the medical types, it's triage, only for chores.

 Let me give you an example.
 You need to clear those cobwebs in the corner of the living room ceiling before they celebrate their one-year anniversary.
 But you also should take the clothes out of the dryer while they are still your size, and the dishes sitting in the sink are looking like a science project run amok.
 So what do you do?